MishDivy/OdessaBuilds/Development/README.md

 # Odessa Build

-## Date: February 04, 2023
+## Date: February 10, 2023

 ### Configuration: Development

 ### Platform: Windows

-### Build Version: 1.5
+### Build Version: 1.6

 ***

 ## Running the build

-Double click on OdessaTree.exe to run the build.
+Double click on OdessaTest.exe to run the build.
 The .exe is located inside the Windows.zip compressed directory.

 ## Player Characters